Budibase/website/content/careers/full-stack-javascript-engineer.md

 - Experience with AWS or any other cloud provider
 - Good communication skills
-- Experience using low-code/no-code products like airtable or zapier
+- Experience using low-code/no-code products like Airtable or Zapier
-- Experience using UI Kits like material UI, bootstrap or foundation
+- Experience using UI Kits like Material UI, Bootstrap or Tailwind

 ## Benefits

+- £40,000 - £45,000 salary
 - 35 days holiday
 - Work from Home
 - Flexible, autonomous working culture
 - Pension Scheme
 - Budget to spend on a new laptop and home office setup

-## How to Apply

-Send a CV to to us at **careers@budibase.com**, or use the form below to submit your CV.

-Budibase is an equal opportunity employer and considers qualified applicants for employment without regard to race, color, religion, creed, sex, sexual orientation, gender identity, marital status, national origin, ancestry, age, veteran status, disability, or any other protected class.